benwinding/Kogan-Challenge-2018-05-29/README.md

 This is my solution to the [Specific Kogan Programming Challenge](https://kogan-challenge-2018-05-29.herokuapp.com/kogan-challenge.pdf) assigned to me.

 # Solution
-The solution that I came up with is a simple API server which contacts the given api end-point.
+The solution that I came up with is a simple API server which contacts the given api end-point [link](https://kogan-challenge-2018-05-29.herokuapp.com/).
 Here's how the solution is implemented.

 ###  API
 The api is as follows